top of page

 2. Night Sweats

 Night sweats are caused by dysregulation of body temperature and occur at night.
-Some menopausal women have to change the bedding or nightwear due to excessive sweating.
+Some menopausal women have significant night sweats and need to change the bedding or nightwear due to excessive sweating.

 3. Difficulty Sleeping